Best Hendersonville NC Restaurants Guide

 Barbecue in North Carolina is serious business.
 The best wood-fired BBQ in Hendersonville can be found in the village of Flat Rock, where Hubba Hubba Smokehouse owner Starr Teel favors the “low and slow” approach.

-Teel, whose wife Virginia owns The Wrinkled Egg gift shop on Flat Rock’s colorful “Rainbow Row,” is a classically trained chef who attended both French and American culinary schools.
+Teel (whose ex-wife Virginia owns The Wrinkled Egg gift shop on Flat Rock’s colorful “Rainbow Row”) is a classically trained chef who attended both French and American culinary schools.

-But his Hubba Hubba Smokehouse menu is deceptively simple, with a focus on homestyle dishes, hand-pulled meats, and made-from-scratch sauces and sides that mostly use locally-sourced produce.
+But his Hubba Hubba Smokehouse menu is deceptively simple, focusing on homestyle dishes, hand-pulled meats, and made-from-scratch sauces and sides that use locally-sourced produce.

-But don’t let the homespun vibe of Hubba Hubba fool you.
-This is Southern-style BBQ at its finest, with tender, robustly flavorful ribs and other meats every bit as good as the best I’ve had in Texas or North Georgia.
+But don’t let the homespun vibe fool you.
+This is Southern-style BBQ at its finest, with tender, flavorful ribs and other meats every bit as good as the best I’ve had in Texas or North Georgia.

-If you’re a newbie, we recommend ordering the Indecision Plate, which comes with 6oz of brisket and pulled pork, your choice of two sides, plus a choice of toasted bun, chips, or cornbread (we preferred the latter).
+If you’re a newbie, we recommend ordering the Indecision Plate.
+It comes with 6oz of brisket and pulled pork, two sides, plus a choice of toasted bun, chips, or cornbread (we preferred the latter).

 Traditional sides such as Tangy Baked Beans, Collard Greens, and Succotash were all terrifically tasty.
 But the can’t-miss dish was their Pimento Cheese Grits, with surprisingly light Banana Pudding for dessert.

 It was a fantastically filling meal after a long morning of hiking the local waterfalls.